-Popular messaging app of India, Hike, is likely to be ready to enter the live-streaming field after a recent acquisition.
+The popular messaging app of India, Hike, is likely to be ready to enter the live-streaming field after a recent acquisition.
 The company, being endorsed by Chinese web giant Tencent, has acquired the Indian live streaming app named Pulse, as reported by Inc42.

 On the other hand, Tencent helped Hike become a billion-dollar company, leading a $175 million investment rounding at a valuation of $1.4 billion last year.
-Given that live-streaming becoming a major growth generator for numerous leading companies, it is quite obvious that Hike would want to step up with the same using their connections with China through Tencent.
-Live-streaming has been attracting the Chinese government censors through its popularity in recent times, leading them to clamp down on 3 of the popular services.
+Given that live-streaming is becoming a major growth generator for numerous leading companies, it is obvious that Hike would want to step up with the same using their connections with China through Tencent.
+Live streaming has been attracting the Chinese government censors through its popularity in recent times, leading them to clamp down on 3 of the popular services.